The Most Incredible People Are Often the Most Overlooked.

 Before This, I Was Already Paying Attention to the People Others Missed

-Before I started building blog libraries for business owners,
+Before I started building blog libraries for business owners, I spent my days as a social worker.

 I was in rooms with people who were deeply capable, thoughtful, and resilient—